XFL News: Draftee Turns Down League Contract, Will Make More Money As Software Developer

 “The salary schedule did not come close to matching what was talked about rampantly throughout the XFL combine workouts and was discussed online by many different sources.
 The base salary is $27,040 with per-game active bonuses of $1,685 and weekly win bonuses of $2,222.”

-The $27,040 season salary is a lot less than the league’s original boats of being in the range of $75,000.
+The $27,040 season salary is a lot less than the league’s original boasts of being in the range of $75,000.
 Once the AAF folded, though, they lowered that amount since their primary competition, outside of the NFL, no longer existed.

 Corey Vereen is the only drafted player who has chosen not to move forward with the XFL, but the league has a lot of work ahead of it to even stay in operation.

 Delivered To Your INBOX